Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 Further Reading

 Universal Basic Compute isn’t just an economic policy.
 It’s a bet on human agency—the belief that given the tools of production, people will produce.
-Whether that bet is justified will be tested in the coming decade.
+With sovereign compute programs now launching on three continents, that bet is already being placed.

 Share this article: